kanikadchopra/proj_plots/README.md

     \end{bmatrix}
 $$

 Then we have that the optimal solution is $$\hat{x} = (-0.765, 1.647)$$.
-Now, `projplots` allows us to complete a visual check.
+Now, `projplot` allows us to complete a visual check.
 As the user of this program, you will need to provide the following information:

 * Objective function (`obj_fun`): This can be either a vectorized or non-vectorized function.
 *  Optimal values (`theta`): This will be the optimal solution for your function.